 Important Caveat Regarding Timing of Your COBRA Notice

 Please note that many of the administrative processes surrounding COBRA are retroactive in nature.
-For example, depending on your date of termination, you may receive your initial COBRA notice from Colonial Health Care as long as six weeks after your date of termination.
+For example, depending on your date of termination, you may receive your initial COBRA notice from Secova as long as six weeks after your date of termination.
 You may elect to have health insurance coverage during this period, but coverage would not be in effect until you make an election and submitted premium payment.

 Similarly, your coverage would not automatically be in effect during your 60 day "decision making" period and your 45 day "initial payment" grace period.
 However, provided that you submit your election along with the first month's premium payment, your coverage would be retroactive back to the date that your original coverage ended.
 Please note that if you exercise the maximum amount of these grace periods, your retroactive premium payments might be large.
 Please budget yourself accordingly if you plan on taking full advantage of these legally mandated grace periods.